stephenclau/factorio-isr/README.md

 ## 🎯 What is Factorio ISR?

-Factorio ISR is a **production-ready system** that bridges Factorio servers and Discord:
+Factorio ISR is a tool that bridges Factorio servers and Discord:

 - **🔄 Event Streaming** – Real-time JOIN/LEAVE/CHAT/DEATH events to Discord
 - **📊 Server Metrics** – UPS, evolution, player count, uptime monitoring